adedolapoadegboye/NMEA-Parser-Logger/README.md

 Once the configuration is set, the program will continuously read and parse NMEA sentences and log the raw and parsed data for the defined Test Duration.

-Special Note: When selecting the reference device in dynamic live mode, ensure the box for the reference log is ticked first before inputting all other parameters.
+Special Note for GUI Application: When selecting the reference device in dynamic live mode, ensure the box for the reference log is ticked first before inputting all other parameters.
 The program refreshes when this box is toggled to avoid losing data.

 ---

 ### Mode 2 - Log File Mode

-In **Mode 2**, you can parse previously collected NMEA log files.
+In **Mode 2**, you can parse live data (GUI application only) or previously collected NMEA log files.
 The program accepts files in the following formats:
 - `.txt`, `.log`, `.nmea` (Plain text)
 - `.csv` (Comma-separated values)
 - `.xlsx` (Excel)

 You will also have the option to provide a custom reference point for CEP calculation or let the program calculate it from the log data.

-Special Note: When selecting the reference log in dynamic file mode, ensure the box for the log file is ticked first before inputting all other parameters.
+Special Note for GUI Application only: When selecting the reference log in dynamic file mode, ensure the box for the log file is ticked first before inputting all other parameters.
 The program refreshes when this box is toggled to avoid losing data.

 ---

 ### Using the GGA and GSV Extractor Tool

 For large files, it is recommended to use the **GGA and GSV Extractor Tool** to filter and extract only the necessary NMEA sentences.
-This significantly reduces test time, as GGA data typically occupies 10x less space than GSV data.
-Test times are therefore reduced by more than 10x for GGA-only data compared to GSV-only data.
+This significantly reduces test time, as GGA data typically occupies 10x less space than GGA+GSV data.
+Test times are therefore reduced by more than 10x for GGA-only data compared to GGA+GSV only data.

 To use the extractor tool:
-1. Run the `extract_gga_gsv_lines` function in the provided script.
+1. Run the `GGA and GSV Extractor.exe` in the root/dist folder.
 2. Specify the input file and choose the output file location.
 3. Select whether to extract **GGA**, **GSV**, or both types of sentences.